CSDUMMI/DemNet/Routes.md

 We encrypt and decrypt using a Hash of the password instead of the actual password to minimize the harm, that anyone could do, that would read the sessions, because they'll be unable to guess at the password's plain text form.
 ```
 username : <username of the user, unique in all of the network>
-password : <password of the user, used to encrypt passphrase, which is stored in session>
+password : <password of the user>
 ```
-This results in fetching the encrypted passphrase and stores it in `session["passphrase"]`, this is used to sign messages.
+This going to write the SHA3-256 to `SHA3-256_passphrase` and encrypted `keys`, which are encrypted using `SHA3-256_passphrase`.

 ### `/vote`
 Vote on an election.